Kazmirchuk/nats-tcl/JsAPI.md

 Paging with total/offset/limit is not supported.
 ## Commands
 ### js publish *subject message ?args?*
 Publishes `message` (payload) to a [stream](https://docs.nats.io/jetstream/concepts/streams) on the specified `subject` and returns an acknowledgement (`pubAck`) from the NATS server.
-The method works based on the [request](CoreAPI.md#objectName-request-subject-message-args) method.
+The method uses [request](CoreAPI.md#objectName-request-subject-message-args) under the hood.

 You can provide the following options:
 - `-timeout ms` - timeout for the underlying NATS request.
 Default timeout is taken from the `jet_stream` object.
 - `-callback cmdPrefix` - do not block and deliver the acknowledgement to this callback.
 - `-stream stream` - set the expected target stream (recommended!).
 If the subject does not match the stream, NATS will return an error.

-If no callback is given, the returned value is a dict with following fields:
+If no callback is given, the returned `pubAck` is a dict with following fields:
-- stream - stream name where the message was saved
+- stream - stream name where the message has been saved
 - seq - sequence number
 - duplicate - optional boolean indicating that this message is a duplicate

-If no stream exists on specified `subject`, the call will raise `ErrNoResponders`.
-If JetStream reported an error, it raises `ErrJSResponse`.
+If no stream exists on the specified `subject`, the call will raise `ErrNoResponders`.
+If JetStream reported an error, it will raise `ErrJSResponse`.

 If a callback is given, the call returns immediately.
-When a reply from JetStream is received or a timeout fires, the callback will be invoked from the event loop.
+When a reply from JetStream is received or the timeout fires, the callback will be invoked from the event loop.
 It must have the following signature:<br/>
 **cmdPrefix** *timedOut pubAck pubError*<br/>

 - `timedOut` is a boolean equal to 1, if the request timed out or this was `ErrNoResponders`.<br/>